Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 - Structures and processes
 	- Three horizons to articulate our present terrain and future destination (map)
 	- Circles and roles to coordinate shared responsibilities (vehicle)
-	- Workshops focused on sense-making tools and noetic technology (compass)
+	- Workshops focused on ethics and noetic technology (compass)
 	-

 ## What